hassani0393/cheatsheets/nginx.md

 Default protocol in the URL: http 80, https 443.
 The resource address is relative to virtual host root.
 URI: path portion of the URL.

+HTTP Request : URL, Method type, Headers, Body

+HTTP METHODS
+GET : retrieves data from the server
+POST : submit data to the server
+PUT : update data already on the server
+DELETE : deletes data from the server

+HTTP Response : Status code, Headers, Body

 #### Location Configuration
 using location and regex we can put different directives for accessing certain location. location ~ .jpg {